ffi-cross/js-ffi-cross/docs/ref.md

 ref.writeInt64LE(buf, 0, '9223372036854775807');
 ```

-### ref.writeObject(Buffer buffer, Number offset, Object object)
+### ref.writeObject(Buffer buffer, Object object, Number offset)

 * buffer - A Buffer instance to write _object_ to.
+* object - The Object to be written into _buffer_.
 * offset - The offset on the Buffer to start writing at.
-* object - The Object to be written into _buffer_.

 Writes a pointer to _object_ into _buffer_ at the specified _offset.